Durham Innovation District, Master Plan / Durham, NC

 The Details

-The master plan was led by CBT Architects, and Stewart was selected to provide ongoing design and engineering services to implement the master plan, including all landscape architecture and streetscape design, survey, geotechnical, structural and civil engineering, entitlements and construction observation.
+The master plan was led by CBT Architects, and Stewart was selected to provide ongoing design and engineering services to implement the master plan, including all landscape architecture and streetscape design; survey; geotechnical, structural, and civil engineering; entitlements; and construction observation.

-Stewart also led the entitlement process including site plan approvals, permitting and special use permits through the City of Durham.
+Stewart also led the entitlement process including site plan approvals, permitting, and special use permits through the City of Durham.

-As part of the engineering services, Stewart did a complete assessment of all existing infrastructure including utilities, power, streets and existing soil capacities necessary for the design of the projects buildings and parking decks.
+As part of the engineering services, Stewart did a complete assessment of all existing infrastructure including utilities, power, streets, and existing soil capacities necessary for the design of the project’s buildings and parking decks.
 The assessment included a study of the condition, capacity, and necessary upgrades and replacement.

-Stewart’s civil engineers analyzed pre and post development stormwater conditions for the approximately 30-acre master plan.
-Analysis included pre and post development peak flow analysis, detention basin sizing, hydraulic grade line analysis and water quality options.
+Stewart’s civil engineers analyzed pre- and post-development stormwater conditions for the approximately 30-acre master plan.
+Analysis included pre- and post-development peak flow analysis, detention basin sizing, hydraulic grade line analysis, and water quality options.

 Client